Self-Foveate: Enhancing Diversity and Difficulty of Synthesized Instructions from Unsupervised Text via Multi-Level Foveation: Limitations

 \section{Limitations}

-Although \approach provides significant improvements in generating diverse and difficulty-oriented fine-tuning instruction data based on unsupervised text data, several limitations must be acknowledged.
-First, the computational cost of processing large-scale unsupervised text data using closed-source SOTA large language models (LLMs) remains substantial.
-Ensuring data quality requires multi-step reasoning and iterative processing on unsupervised text data, which further escalates computational demands.
+Although \approach provides significant improvements in synthesizing diverse and difficulty-oriented fine-tuning instruction data based on unsupervised text, several limitations must be acknowledged.
+First, the computational cost of processing large-scale unsupervised text using closed-source state-of-the-art large language models (LLMs) remains substantial.
+Ensuring data quality requires multi-step reasoning and iterative processing on unsupervised text, which further escalates computational demands.
 Second, although \approach aims to fully synthesize data from unsupervised text and incorporates verification mechanisms, the inherent tendency of LLMs to hallucinate or generate erroneous information persists as a challenge.
-While precise prompting strategies and higher-quality unsupervised text data can mitigate these inaccuracies, they cannot be entirely eliminated.
+While precise prompting strategies and higher-quality unsupervised text can mitigate these inaccuracies, they cannot be entirely eliminated.